 Based in Wyoming, Michigan, Grace Christian University, formerly Grace Bible College, offers an online leadership and ministry program that teaches students to approach life from a biblical perspective, develop spirituality in themselves and others, engage with people of all cultures, and build ministry skills.

 The curriculum combines theoretical and practical knowledge and utilizes class assignments, research projects, and real-world experiences.
 The 120-credit program covers topics including the life of Christ, teaching and preaching, biblical counseling, and the theology of leadership.
 Students complete a ministry and leadership capstone.
 Graduates pursue careers in which they apply leadership, preaching, general ministry, and teaching skills.

 Grace encourages online students to connect with classmates to help each other learn and improve their ministry and leadership skills.
 Applicants must submit high school transcripts or proof of GED completion and a ministry reference.
 Grace does not require an application fee.
 Online students have access to on-campus resources, including financial aid advising.

-Grace Bible College is regionally accredited by the Higher Learning Commission (HLC).
+Grace Christian University is regionally accredited by the Higher Learning Commission (HLC).

 8Piedmont International University

 PIU in Winston Salem, North Carolina, offers an online ministry degree with 11 available minors, including North American church planting, missions, management for nonprofits, humanities, general ministry, biblical languages, and American sign language.

 The 130-credit curriculum covers topics including biblical interpretation, church education, Christian ethics, and general psychology.
 Students complete 44 credit hours of biblical studies requirements, 36 hours of general education courses, and 50 hours of professional and ministry requirements.
 In addition to classroom requirements, students complete an internship in their area of ministry.
 Graduates use Bible knowledge to serve their church ministry.